From 'Solo' to 'Incredibles 2': How Disney moves on from a box office setback

 After a rare box-office setback with "Solo: A Star Wars Story," Disney is banking on a superhero family to save the day.

-"Incredibles 2" raked in an impressive $18.5 million on its opening night on Thursday and it is forecast for a $140 million opening this weekend -- which would be a record for an animated movie.
+"Incredibles 2" raked in an impressive $71.5 million for its opening day on Friday and it is forecast for roughly a $170 million opening this weekend -- which would be a record for an animated movie.
 The long-awaited sequel to 2004's "The Incredibles" from Pixar Animation holds a 94% score on Rotten Tomatoes.
 If all goes as predicted, "Incredible 2's" box office windfall is just the kind of rebound Disney needs to get back on track.

 For other studios, missing box office expectations the way "Solo" did would derail a whole summer.
 The spinoff fell well short of expectations, delivering the smallest opening for a "Star Wars" film since 2002.
 But Disney has mastered a box office strategy that allows it to move on to the next potential hit from one of its marquee production arms.
 The company has built a massive content vault that's made up of five major brands: Walt Disney Pictures, Disney Animation, Pixar, Lucasfilm and Marvel Studios.